 How do you see software reshaping industries?

 Before joining Index, Ari was at Dawn Capital in London where he invested in and worked with SaaS and open source companies in Europe and the US.
-Prior to that, Ari co-founded both the SaaS workflow management company WOAH Sales and ecommerce startup Fabricly—the former right out of university.
+Prior to that, Ari co-founded SaaS workflow management company WOAH Sales and ecommerce startup Fabricly—the former right out of university.

 Ari holds a B.Sc. in international relations (first class) from the London School of Economics and Political Science.
 He is an alumnus of Y Combinator and regularly spends time in San Francisco and New York.